RobinCugny/AutoXAI/README.md

 # AutoXAI
 A framework to automatically select the XAI solution you need

+## Acknowledgement
+This framework has been proposed in 'link here'.
+It is a collaboration between IRIT and SolutionData Group and the authors are Robin Cugny, Julien Aligon, Max Chevalier, Geoffrey Roman Jimenez and Olivier Teste.

 ## Launch experiment of the paper:
 ```
 python launch.py data/diabetes.csv "measure of disease progression" regression -m models/MLPRegressor_diabetes.p -q "Why" -p "robustness,fidelity,conciseness" --hpo "gp" --evstrat "ES,IS" -w "1,2,0.5" --scaling "Std" -s 0 -e 25